 - Forté Foundation MBA Women’s Leadership Conference

-Kathy spends much of her non-Zehno time design consulting with her husband, contractor and woodworking, Brad.
-After restoring homes flooded by Hurricane Katrina in New Orleans and depressed by the BP oil spill on the Gulf Coast, they remodeled a 100-year-home that was frequently featured as the set for film shoots.
-Her latest project was designing a new modern home in New Orleans which they moved into pandemic weekend.
-Her best thinking begins each day with a walk and run around City Park and the levees of Lake Pontchartrain with her dog, Pepper.
-You can find her most Sunday afternoons cooking for friends or her big Cajun family and reminiscing with her twin sister, Cindy, about their teenage years as Osmond Brothers groupies
+Kathy spends much of her non-Zehno time with her five grandchildren in New Orleans and southern California.
+Her best thinking begins each day with a walk around the parks in New Orleans with her dog, Pepper.
+You can find her most Sunday afternoons cooking for friends or her big Cajun family and reminiscing with her twin sister, Cindy, about their teenage years as Osmond Brothers groupies.

 B.F.A., graphic design, Louisiana Tech University